Affine noncommutative geometry: 2a. Quantum groups

 (2) This being said, you will say, why not further studying $S,T$, say from a differential geometry viewpoint, and leaving $U,K$ for later.
 Well, this does not work.
 The problem is that $S,T$, at least in the free case, that we are very interested in here, while having a Laplacian, do not have a Dirac operator in the sense of Connes \cite{co1}.

-(3) In short, no matter your idea, that will not work, and we are led into $U,K$.
-By the way, meditating a bit about differential geometry aspects, at this point, is something recommended.
-And that you will have to do by yourself, things here being folklore.
-The needed reading here is Connes \cite{co1}, with do Carmo \cite{doc} and Blackadar \cite{bla} helping.
+(3) In short, such ideas will not work, and we are led into $U,K$.
+By the way, meditating a bit about noncommutative differential geometry, at this point, is something recommended.
+And that you will have to do by yourself, the no-go results here being folklore.
+The needed read here is Connes \cite{co1}, with Blackadar \cite{bla} helping.

 So, quantum groups.
 We will spend quite some time in introducing them, and working out their properties, and with this long series of things to be learned being good news, because the more theory we have about quantum groups, the more techniques we will have for dealing with $(U,K)$, and so with the whole quadruplets $(S,T,U,K)$.